xidruk/computer-networking/docs/tcp_ip.md

 Key characteristics:

-- **Protocol Suite:** It’s not just a model—it comes with a set of working protocols like **HTTP, FTP, DNS, TCP, UDP, IP, ICMP, Ethernet, and Wi-Fi**.
+- **Protocol Suite:** It’s not just a model it comes with a set of working protocols like **HTTP, FTP, DNS, TCP, UDP, IP, ICMP, Ethernet, and Wi-Fi**.
 - **Layered Architecture:** Each layer has specific responsibilities, ensuring modularity and reliability.
 - **Universality:** Almost every network in the world today is based on TCP/IP.